 If you own a BMW, there is a chance that the steering switch unit and steering angle sensor may fail.

-BMW Steering Switch Unit (also referred to as SZL, center steering column switch, and switch unit in the steering column) is a unit mounted on the BMW steering column where various switches including a wiper, turn signal, cruise control mounted.
+BMW Steering Switch Unit (also referred to as SZL, center steering column switch, and switch unit in the steering column) is mounted on the BMW steering column where various switches, including a wiper, turn signal, cruise control mounted.

 The steering angle sensor is integrated into the SZL unit.
 SZL and steering angle sensors can fail on any BMW, causing any switches to stop working or trigger various warning lights.

 When the steering angle sensor fails, it triggers warning lights; most often, the DSC lights can come on randomly or as you start to drive.

 When the SZL module or steering angle sensor fails, the car will drive fine, but you may not have traction control, stability control enabled, or functioning switches.